-If you are thinking about installing a solar energy system to have power in a blackout, there are some facts you need to consider.
-There are many advantages to installing a grid-connected solar energy system, but having full power to your home or business during a blackout is not one of them.
-Solar in a blackout does not solve that problem unless special steps are taken.
+If you’re thinking about installing a solar system to have power in a blackout, here are some facts to consider.
+There are many advantages to installing a grid-connected solar energy system.
+But, having full power to your home or business during a blackout is not one of them.
+You will need to take special steps for solar to work for you in a blackout.

-In the event of a power outage, basic habits such as charging a cell phone or powering a small fan or space heater become essential.
+In the event of a power outage, basic habits like charging a cell phone become essential.
 Most homeowners have no source of backup power when the grid goes down.
 Even homes with solar may lose power in the event of a grid outage if their system does not include some form of energy storage.

 Does solar work in a power outage?

 There are two reasons that ordinary grid-tied solar will not work during a grid failure.
 The first is a technical reason and the second is a safety and regulatory issue.

 First and foremost is the technical reason.
 The electronics that control a solar system constantly adjust voltage and current to keep the panels operating efficiently as the sunlight changes.
 To do this, the system produces quantities of power that aren’t dependent on how much your house is actually using in a given moment.
 In a grid-connected system, any excess power is put back onto the grid for others to use, and your utility credits you on your bill for that power.